 The most important aspects of DISA are that you can use any phone and that your call will show your business caller ID.
 It lets you maintain your company identity when you’re away from a VoIP device.

 We find that DISA is often highly specific to the company that uses it.
-For complicated setups that involve multiple phone numbers, our Custom Voice Solutions service can help you mold DISA to your needs.
+For complicated setups that involve multiple phone numbers, our Custom Voice Solutions service molds DISA to your needs.

-Each one of DID, DNIS, and DISA are available on all our Phone Plans, so don’t hesitate to investigate them further and expand the horizons of your business phone system.
+Each one of VoIP DNIS, DID, and DISA are available on all our Phone Plans.
+Don’t hesitate to investigate them further and expand the horizons of your business phone system!